wfdd/public-open-data-portals/README.md

 ## Fields

-Generally: enumerations should be interleaved with semicolons.
+Generally: enumerations should be interleaved with semicolons; and the leftmost colon wtihin a cell or an enumeration is assumed to be the separator of a key–value pair.

 ### `country_code`